gdlyan/yc-playground/nocodb-pg-tf/03 Create PostgreSQL Server/readme.md

 Here we use Terraform *provisioner*  blocks to copy files to and execute shell commands on the remote instance.

 > When we write a Terraform script, we are effectively specifying a list of Terraform managed *resources*.
 Each class of resources has a *provider*, which is a program that tells Terraform what it can do with the resources of this class.
 Most commonly, providers tell Terraform to manage (i.e. to create or delete) some specific piece of infrastructure in the cloud, such as a network, subnet, route table, compute instance etc. But this is not the only use case for resources.
+>
 > Sometimes we presume that there is some infrastructure in the cloud that we don't want to create or delete.
 Still we want to read its properties in order to manage the infratructure included in the Terraform scope.
 Remember our persistent data disk example: when setting `recreate_data_disk` to "none" we assert that a disk named `pg-data-disk` exists in our cloud/folder, and we want to use its properties, particularly `disk_id` property, to attach the disk to a Terraform managed PostgreSQL virtual machine.
 We use a special kind of resource called *data source* to access properties of the infratructure external to our Terraform scope.
+>
 > Finally, sometimes we need to perform some operation that has nothing to do with creation or deletion of the infrastructure, neither with reading its properties.
 The frequent use case is when we want to run some command locally or remotely.
-This is when *null_resource* with *provisioner* blocks comes handy.
+This is when *null_resource* with *provisioner* blocks comes in handy.

 ### Step 3.3.2  In the `vpc-subnets` module diretory edit the `providers.tf`
 Add the `null` provider and make the entire ile look as follows: